-The reasoning and instruction-following capabilities that have emerged in LLMs (Huang and Chang, 2022; Wei et al., 2022a) make them capable enough to serve as intelligent agents to complete various tasks, especially in zero-shot scenarios where they encounter previously unseen challenges (Wang et al., 2023; Yang et al., 2023).
+The reasoning and instruction-following capabilities that have emerged in LLMs (Huang and Chang, 2022; Wei et al., 2022a) make them capable enough to serve as intelligent agents to complete various tasks, such as web navigation (Deng et al., 2023; Zhou et al., 2024b) and machine translation (Chen et al., 2024a,b).
 Standard LLM-agent methods employ structured reasoning frameworks to strengthen their analytical abilities (Yao et al., 2023a; Besta et al., 2024), or apply specialized decoding strategies to improve accuracy (Wang et al., 2024).
-Recent works have made significant breakthroughs by leveraging the inherent self-planning and reflection abilities of LLMs (Yao et al., 2023b; Paul et al., 2024; Zhou et al., 2024a).
+Recent works have made significant breakthroughs by leveraging the inherent selfplanning and reflection abilities of LLMs (Yao et al., 2023b; Paul et al., 2024; Zhou et al., 2024a).
 These methods achieve more effective interaction with external environments through task decomposition and planning within or between trials.
 While these methods have shown great progress, they still face a limitation in the lack of necessary evaluation of the reasoning process.
 This shortcoming can lead to the generation of low-quality reasoning steps, which may mislead subsequent actions and cause error propagation.